vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 [^f66]: Alavandar Stotram 46

 servant and thus find delight?"
 (This is also prayer for service ).
-"Thy [^f67] spouse is _Puruṣottama_."
+"Thy [^f67] spouse is Puruṣottama."

 [^f67]: Alavandar: Chatusshloki:

-"When the Lord, [^f68] who is along with _Śrī_, is pleased by the service rendered to Him by the eternal Sūris who delight in that service."
+"When the Lord, [^f68] who is along with Śrī, is pleased by the service rendered to Him by the eternal Sūris who delight in that service."

 [^f68]: Alavandar: Atmasiddhi

-"I worship [^f69] Viṣṇu  with the inseparable _Śrī_; He is the sea of purity and bliss"
+"I worship [^f69] Viṣṇu  with the inseparable Śrī; He is the sea of purity and bliss"

 [^f69]: Rāmānuja: Vedantasara

-"The [^f70] beloved of _Śrī_, who is infinite and whose form is the unique abode of all auspicious qualities "
+"The [^f70] beloved of Śrī, who is infinite and whose form is the unique abode of all auspicious qualities "

 [^f70]: Rāmānuja: Vedantdeepa

-."In [^f71] _Brahman_, the abode of Śrī(_Śrī_nivasa), may my mind be ever centred "
+."In [^f71] Brahman, the abode of Śrī(Śrīnivasa), may my mind be ever centred "

 [^f71]: Rāmānuja: Śrī Bhāṣyam

-"The Lord of [^f72] _Śrī_, whose essential nature is opposed to all that is objectionable and faulty and who is possessed of auspicious qualities and is (at the same time) infinite jmāna and infinite bliss."
+"The Lord of [^f72] Śrī, whose essential nature is opposed to all that is objectionable and faulty and who is possessed of auspicious qualities and is (at the same time) infinite jmāna and infinite bliss."

 [^f72]: Rāmānuja Gita Bhashyam